 Style the Index Page

-Use the tweaks in the Index Styles section of the Style Editor to adjust the look and feel of your Index Page, including:
+Use the tweaks in the Index Styles section of Site Styles to adjust the look and feel of your Index Page, including:

 - Reduce the Thumbnail Padding to 0% to have the thumbnails touch.

 - Check Full Width Index to display your Index at the width of the site (full bleed).
-You can adjust the site width further with the Site Width and Canvas Padding tweaks in the Sizes & Values section of the Style Editor.
+You can adjust the site width further with the Site Width and Canvas Padding tweaks in the Sizes & Values section of Site Styles.
 For Canvas Padding, type 0px in the field to remove the side padding altogether.